doonze/jackettupdate/README.md

 -h/--help = displays help
 ```

-Script sudo/root to be able to install packages and Stop/Start the server if needed.
+Run the Script as sudo/root to be able to install packages and Stop/Start the server if needed.
 You can of course leave off the sudo if your already root.

 ### **I however suggest running it as a cron job as root.**